fabio-d/xc16plusplus/README.md

 infrastructure are proprietary.

 ## Installation on top of an existing XC16 installation

+### Linux

-**Important**: Please note that **I only test 32-bit builds** and my experience is that it is not trivial to build XC16 as a 32-bit executable on a 64-bit host (for example, even with the `CC='gcc -m32'` option, `libtool` still tries to link 64-bit libraries during the build process on Fedora 22).
-Therefore, if you are on a 64-bit OS, usage of a VM or a 32-bit chroot to run the compilation process is strongly recommended.
+**Important**: Please note that **I only test 32-bit builds** and my experience is that it is not trivial to build XC16 as a 32-bit executable on a 64-bit Linux host (for example, even with the `CC='gcc -m32'` option, `libtool` still tries to link 64-bit libraries during the build process on Fedora 22).
+Therefore, if you are on a 64-bit Linux OS, usage of a VM or a 32-bit chroot to run the compilation process is strongly recommended.

+ 1. Install `bison`, `flex`, `libstdc++-static` and `m4` as well as the standard set of build tools (incl. `make`, C and C++ compiler).
- 1. Download the official Microship source code for your XC16 version and unpack it
+ 2. Download the official Microchip source code for your XC16 version and unpack it (e.g. `unzip xc16-v1.24-src.zip`)
- 2. Patch the source code using the patch file that is most appropriate for your version, for example:
+ 3. Patch the source code using the patch file that is most appropriate for your version, for example:
     <pre>cd /path/to/v1.24.src/
     patch -p1 < /path/to/xc16plusplus_1_24.patch</pre>
- 3. Install `bison`, `flex`, `libstdc++-static` and `m4` as well as the standard set of build tools (incl. `make`, C and C++ compiler).
  4. Run `./src_build.sh`.
  5. When the compilation process ends you will see some errors about `libgcc`, but they are expected.
 You should now have the following executables in your